SheepDoctor/SheepDoctor.github.io/_pages/about.md

 ## Honors & Awards 🏆
 ### Honors
-- [2023-2024] The first prize scholarship of outstanding student scholarship in SUSTech
+- [2023-2024] The first prize scholarship of outstanding student scholarship of Southern University of Science and Technology
 - [2023-2024] Outstanding Student of Southern University of Science and Technology
 - [2023-2024] Chengyi scholarship of Southern University of Science and Technology
-- [2022-2023] The second prize scholarship of outstanding student scholarship in SUSTech
+- [2022-2023] The second prize scholarship of outstanding student scholarship of Southern University of Science and Technology
 - [2022-2023] Outstanding Student of Southern University of Science and Technology

 ### Awards